Guide to being paid as a Director / Shareholder.

 Paying a Dividend - as a Shareholder

-The new rates and bands are described on our web page:
+The rates and bands are described on our web page:

 New Dividend Tax Calculation